John M. Diven: Early life and education

-Diven was born on April 24, 1852 in the town of Elmira, New York, which is located on the central part of the southern state border with Pennsylvania.
+Diven was born on April 24, 1852, in the town of Elmira, New York, which is located on the central part of the southern state border with Pennsylvania.
 He was the son of Congressman Alexander S. Diven (1809–1896) and Amanda Malvina (Beer) Diven.
 His father was a lawyer and civic leader.
 His father served in the Civil War on the Union side and rose to the rank of general.
 In business, his father was a member of the board of directors of the Erie Railroad and was for a time the acting chief executive of the organization.
 General Diven was the principal stockholder of a company that owned the Elmira Water works.
 John M. Diven received no formal science or engineering training but devoted his career to the efficient management water utilities.

 Career

 John M. Diven worked for the Elmira Water Works starting in 1872.
 He rose to the position of superintendent in 1886 and held that position until the winter of 1904-5.
-During his tenure at the water works, one of the first mechanical filtration (or rapid sand filtration) plants was built.
+During his tenure at the water works, the Elmira Water Filtration Plant, one of the first mechanical filtration (or rapid sand filtration) plants was built.
 Diven was a member of the New York State Assembly (Chemung Co.) in 1893.
 His next position was as manager of the water system at Charleston, South Carolina.
 Diven improved the water service in that system and brought it up to modern standards.
 In 1912, Diven became manager of the municipal water works system of Troy, New York.
 After a five-year hiatus (1919-1924), which he spent in New York City, Diven returned to Troy to resume his utility leadership.
 He died a year later.